Contemporary Dance 4 (10th – 12th Grade)

 Can we try a class first?

 Absolutely!
 We’d love to offer you a FREE trial class to come and experience, first hand, the magic of what we do at South Valley Creative Dance Studio.

 Please use the table below and select “TRIAL” enrollment on the form.
 This will let the studio know that you are interested in learning more but not enrolling for the full semester/year just yet.
 If you have questions, please feel free to reach out to the studio.

 What fees do you charge?

 Monthly tuition rates are found in the class table below.
 In addition to tuition, we ask all families to pay a one-time $60 costume and production fee per student in the spring.
 This covers the cost of costuming ($30) and producing ($30) our show.
 Using the costume fee, the studio will purchase a leotard that your dancer will wear for the performance AND that you can keep afterwards.
 Using the production fee, the studio will pay for a videographer to shoot and record the show and will provide a digital download to you.

 Do I need to enroll for the whole year?

-We highly suggest that you enroll for the entire year – our Fall semester is spent in the studio dancing and building skills while our Spring is used to choreograph and prep for an end-of-year recital.
+We highly suggest that you enroll for the entire year.
+Our Fall semester is spent in the studio dancing and building skills, while our Spring semester is used to choreograph and prep for an end-of-year recital.
 We don’t want anyone to miss out on enjoying and being a part of our amazing production.

 If you can only enroll for part of the year, we recommend dropping from classes at the Winter/Holiday break.
 Please see below for more information about our withdrawal policy.